- Heating Systems

 - Plumbing & Water

-To your dismay, you noticed that there's little to no air coming out of the supply air vent opening!
+To your dismay, you noticed that there’s little to no air coming out of the supply air vent opening!
 You check the other rooms and they’re getting air just fine.
 But that one room has you wondering how you can improve your HVAC air flow.

 Flex duct is, as it sounds, ductwork that’s very flexible.
 However, because it’s so flexible, it’s easily bent and crushed, which restricts airflow to a particular room.

-If you have flex ductwork in the in the attic, check to see if anything is pinching or crushing it.
+If you have flex ductwork in the attic, check to see if anything is pinching or crushing it.

-Both metal sheet ductwork and flex ductwork can get disconnected at the main duct connected, between pipe sections, and at the register termination fitting, preventing any hot or cool air from your heating/cooling system from reaching the room.
+Both metal sheet ductwork and flex ductwork can get disconnected at the main duct connected, between pipe sections, and at the register termination fitting, preventing any hot or cool air from your heating and air conditioning systems from reaching the rooms in your home.

 You’ll need a professional to locate the disconnected duct and seal it so that no air escapes.

 If you’ve got just a little air coming through the vent, the ductwork leading to the room may be leaky or full of holes.

 This problem is actually pretty common.
 According to ENERGY STAR, “in a typical house, however, about 20 to 30 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.”

 The solution?
 Duct sealing.